qmk/qmk_firmware/users/ericgebhart/readme.md

 Tap_taplong sends one keycode on tap, and another after a hold of tapping term.
 Open_openclose, sends one keycode on tap, hold sends that, plus the second, followed by a back arrow.

+Additionally, open_openclose will send a triple of the keycode when tapped with the shift modifier on.

+There as also a __not dead__ version of open_openclose that accomodates using dead keys like quote so that the functionalty behaves as if the key were not a dead key, giving a quote, a pair of quotes or a triple of quotes.

 The file _tap_hold.defs_ contains all the definitions.
 Like combos, these entries are processed with a function call from **process_user_record**